Yes, there are posts about chickens TWO days in a row!

 - Getting the nerve up to cull the old chickens that stop laying.

-- Making my own organic chicken feed.
+- Making our own organic chicken feed.

 - Selling eggs to friends and neighbors.